amarder/locovote/frontend/src/school-districts.md

   if (!selection) {
     return html`<div class="card">
       <h3>${title}</h3>
-      <p>Please select a district from the table above to see the chart.</p>
+      <p>Please select a district from the table above to view this chart.</p>
     </div>`;
   }